alexander-pan/Ecommerce/scripts/Challenger_1/README.md

  - first_web_order_date
  - prior_order_date

-For each of those basic fields, we caluculated:
+For each of those basic fields, we calculated:
  - An binary indicator telling whether a past date exists

 ## Training